mmistakes/minimal-mistakes/_drafts/2023-06-01-functional-error-handling-in-kotlin-part-2.md

 }
 ```

 However, sometimes we want to map errors in custom types that don't belong to the `Throwable` hierarchy.
-For example, we can map a `NoSuchElementException` to a `JobNotFound` type, or any rich and meaningful type we want.
+For example, we can map a `NoSuchElementException` to a `JobNotFound` type or any rich and meaningful type we want.
 To do this, we need another strategy to handle errors.
 It's time to introduce the `Either` type.

 ## 4. Type-safe Error Handling: The `Either` Type